microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/api/shift-put.md

 If the specified [shift](../resources/shift.md) doesn't exist, this method returns `404 Not found`.

-The duration of a shift cannot be less than 1 minute or longer than 24 hours.
+The duration of a shift can't be less than 1 minute or longer than 24 hours.

 ## Permissions